Mathematical Society of Japan

 The Mathematical Society of Japan (MSJ, 日本数学会) is a learned society for mathematics in Japan.

 In 1877, the organization was established as the Tokyo Sugaku Kaisha and was the first academic society in Japan.
 It was re-organized and re-established in its present form in 1946.

-The MSJ has more than 5,000 members.
+The MSJ has roughly 5,000 members.
 They have the opportunity to participate in programs at MSJ meetings which take place in spring and autumn each year.
 They also have the opportunity to announce their own research at these meetings.

 Prizes

 Iyanaga Prize

 The Iyanaga Prize was a mathematics award granted by the Mathematical Society of Japan.
 The prize was funded through an endowment given by Shokichi Iyanaga.
 Since 1988, it has been replaced by the Spring Prize.